October 21, 2024 - 9 minutes read

 Supplier diversification:

-A multi-sourcing strategy involving multiple suppliers for the same product or component diversifies the supply base and mitigates the impact of potential disruptions. - Geographic diversification
+- Multi-sourcing strategy: A multi-sourcing strategy involving multiple suppliers for the same product or component diversifies the supply base and mitigates the impact of potential disruptions.

 However, the recent Covid-19 pandemic highlighted the vulnerabilities of over-reliance on distant overseas manufacturing and long, complex shipping routes.
 To mitigate future disruptions, businesses are increasingly adopting nearshoring strategies, sourcing suppliers closer to their operations — for example, more North American companies looking for suppliers in Central and South America.
 This effectively reduces dependence on trans-Pacific trade routes and single transportation modes, enhancing supply chain resilience and flexibility.